 - Squeeze of lemon juice

 - Preheat oven to 200 C.

-- Put chopped butternut squash on a baking tray mixed with 1 tbsp of olive oil.
+- Put chopped butternut squash on a baking tray mixed with 1 tablespoon of olive oil.
 Roast for 45 minutes until the flesh is soft.
 Take out the oven once done and leave to cool.
 Use half of the squash.
 Once cool scrap the half of the squash into a food processor with ½ cup of hot water.
 Blend into a puree and set aside.
 Leave the other half of the squash to serve with later!

-- Start the daal by heating the other 1 tbsp oil in a large saucepan.
+- Start the daal by heating the other 1 tablespoon oil in a large saucepan.
 Once hot add the onions and fry until translucent, then add the garlic, ginger, coriander, curry powder, turmeric, salt, pepper and chili flakes.
 Fry for a few minutes to let the flavours infuse.

 - Add 2 cups water and the lentils.
 Cook for around 30 mins until the lentils are soft.